magento/devdocs/guides/v2.1/config-guide/multi-site/ms_websites.md

 ## Step 6: Add the store code to the base URL {#multi-storecode-baseurl}

 Magento gives you the option to add the store code to the site base URL, which simplifies the process of setting up multiple stores.
-Using this option, you don't have to create directories on the Magento file system to store `index.php` and `.htaccess`.
+Using this option, you do not have to create directories on the Magento file system to store `index.php` and `.htaccess`.

 This prevents `index.php` and `.htaccess` from getting out of sync with the Magento codebase in future upgrades.